A Guide to Announcing a Miscarriage to Family, Friends, and the Community

 -

-Find a quiet and private setting to ensure a comfortable atmosphere for the conversation of how to tell family about miscarriage.
+Find a quiet and private setting to ensure a comfortable atmosphere for the conversation about how to tell family about a miscarriage.
 Select a time when you and your loved ones can dedicate sufficient time and emotional energy to the discussion.

 Take some time to process your own emotions before sharing the news.
 Understand that you might experience a range of feelings, including sadness, guilt, or even relief, and that’s entirely normal.